bloominstituteoftechnology/web-module-challenge-intro-css/README.md

 **Throughout your design you should avoid static units (pixels), and should instead use responsive units wherever possible.**

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/DyGu5BAvk3m7jHqoz/AiMA3XzNTYpeQH).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Goals